trilogy-group/dotnet/docs/api-client.md

 # API client

+The Structurizr for .NET library includes a client for the [Structurizr web API](https://api.structurizr.com), which allows you to get and put workspaces using JSON over HTTPS.
 This page provides a quick overview of how to use the API client.

 ## Configuration